bparanj/crystal/electronics/experiments/queue/slow-quick-cap.md

 3. Time Constant Comparison:
    - Charging time constant (\( \tau_{charge} = R_{charge} \cdot C \)) is much larger than discharging time constant (\( \tau_{discharge} = R_{discharge} \cdot C \)).

-### Insights:

-1. Applications:
    - This behavior is common in circuits like camera flashes, pulse generators, or debouncing switches.

-2. Diode Role:
    - The diode ensures separate charge/discharge paths, allowing different time constants.

-3. Adjusting Behavior:
    - Modify \( R_{charge} \) and \( R_{discharge} \) to tune the charging and discharging rates.

-This circuit is straightforward to build and simulate in Tinkercad, where you can visualize the capacitor's voltage over time and experiment with different component values.
+you can visualize the capacitor's voltage over time and experiment with different component values.